varnish/varnish-wiki/source/content/tutorials/sitecoreCMS.rst

 ========================

 Sitecore is an enterprise-level content management system (CMS) built on ASP.NET.
-It is been used worldwide for personal websites, blogging, e-commerce, etc.
+It is used worldwide for personal websites, blogging, e-commerce, etc.